top of page

 We are not currently considering unsolicited book or chapbook manuscripts.

-Our representative poets include Naomi Shihab Nye, Ellen Bass, Gary Soto, Afaa Michael Weaver, Joseph Millar, Marge Piercy, Jack Bedell, Alex Lemon, Cynthia Cruz, Reginald Dwayne Betts, Joe Wilkins, Nathalie Handal, Tyree Daye, Rose McLarney, Jack Ridl, and Sean Thomas Dougherty.
+Our representative poets include Naomi Shihab Nye, Ellen Bass, Gary Soto, Afaa Michael Weaver, Joseph Millar, Jack Bedell, Marge Piercy, Alex Lemon, Cynthia Cruz, Reginald Dwayne Betts, Joe Wilkins, Tyree Daye, Nathalie Handal, Rose McLarney, Jack Ridl, Christopher Buckley, and Sean Thomas Dougherty.

 Here is our current issue.
 Previous issues may be viewed toward the bottom of the page:

 ONLY ONE SUBMISSION PER SUBMISSION PERIOD.
 The exception would be when poems are submitted in one email, and art in another.
-However, except by invitation, we do not consider poems paired with art, if accepting the poem must include the art it is paired with.
+However, except by invitation, we do not usually consider writings paired with art, if accepting the writing must include the art it is paired with.

 * Simultaneous submissions are fine.

 No previously published work.
-But we're okay with prior publication on blogs or social media.
+But we're okay with prior publication on blogs or social media, or your mom's refrigerator.

 We rarely, if ever, comment on work we decline.

-* Send up to 3 poems in a SINGLE Word document -- do not inscribe them in the body of your email.
-NO pdf. or .dat files.
+* For this issue: Submit up to 5 poems, or one piece of flash fiction of no more than 1200 words.
+Do not inscribe poems or flash fiction in the body of your email.
+No pdf. or .dat files.
 Nor do we use Google docs.

 * We will not consider poetry that has been created by AI.